 - Is it possible to develop cross-industry solutions for this topic for the VET system?

-Consultation is underway with all Industry Reference Committees (IRCs) to answer the above questions.
+Industry Reference Committees (IRCs) have been consulted to answer the above questions.
 Skills Impact has distributed consultation papers, tailored for each IRC, to gather feedback about environmental suitability, specifically in relation to the skill standards and qualifications for which they are responsible.

 Environmental Sustainability Expert Panel